hector-sab/sab_labeling_tool/README.md

 # Sab Labeling Tool

-GUI used for facilitating the labiling of images with python
+GUI used for facilitating the labiling of images in python.

 ## How it works